Start » Denmark » 10 Best Tips & Things to do in the Faroe Islands – my Faroe islands Itinerary for 1 week

 In Gjógv – unfortunately I was only for a short stopover at Gjaargardur Guesthouse Gjogv, but would have loved to stay here for 1-2 nights to see more of the area.

 In Leirvik – worthwhile as a starting point to explore the northern islands and to undertake the hikes mentioned here.
-A good option is, for example, dieses Bed & Breakfast.
+A good option is, for example, this Bed & Breakfast.

 apartmen at the faroe islands